shmugoh/dishook/README.md

 ### There's a lot of names out there and you choosed Dishook, even if there's a lot of projects with that name.
 Why?

-Because this name fits perfectly for a command-line argument.
-Typing `discordwebhook` takes a lot of time and looks weird.
-Also, typing in an original but complicated name is hard to remember.
-My point is, Dishook is easily rememerable and takes less time to write.
+Dishook fits perfectly for a CLI argument/app.
+Typing something like `discordwebhook` takes a lot of time and looks weird.
+Dishook is easier to remember and takes less time to write.

 # Contributing